 They clearly demonstrated a link between the ACE score and difficulties functioning later in life – the higher the score, the worse the adult problems.
 There is an endless amount of data that can be discussed but the most disturbing aspect of the study for me was that only about a third of people have an ACE score of zero.
-10% had three and 16% had more than four.
-Our country is not doing a competent job of parenting and all of us are paying the price.
+26% had three or more.
+Our country overall isn’t doing a competent job of parenting and all of us are paying the price.

 What is your children’s ACE score?

 I would also dare say that the incidence of ACE events is higher in a family where at least one of the members is suffering from chronic pain.
-If you have to ask why I would think that then please read or re-read my book.
+If you have to ask why I would think that, then please read or re-read my book.
 Being trapped by pain is frustrating and often results in what Dr. Sarno called “rage”.
-It is completely understandable but your family does not deserve to be the target.
+It is completely understandable, but your family doesn’t deserve to be the target.
 Healing begins at home

-You also have a legitimate gripe in that the medical profession is not meeting your need to become free of pain because we really have no training about pain.
-We are focused on “disease” and methods to “fix” you.
-We are not taught the fact that the mind and body are simple a unit.
+You also have a legitimate gripe in that the medical profession isn’t meeting your need to become free of pain.
+We have no comprehensive training addressing it.
+We’re focused on “disease” and methods to “fix” you.
+We aren’t taught the concept that the mind and body are simply a unit.
 There is no separation.
 I asked Dr. Saiter if I could use his letter and here is his reply.

 Thank you, David for your kind thoughts.
 I am more than willing to share my name and these treatment experiences, as it took me many years to discover the techniques I now employ with addiction and pain.
 I owe much of this to Jennifer who directed me to Vincent Felitti’s articles pertaining to long-term effects of ACE scores.
 Unfortunately, this medical knowledge is not taught in usual medical curriculum, nor is proper use of opioids for that matter, but it should be.
 Gene